Katakuari/AiOGPUInfo/README.md

 # GPUInfo #
-GPUInfo is a skin to monitor your GPUs status (temp, fan speed, etc).
+GPUInfo is a Rainmeter skin to monitor your GPUs status (temp, fan speed, etc).

 ## Inspirations ##
 This skin was inspired by the following skin: